Lachtan9K/spselit-javascript/11-WebsiteIntegration.md

 Using voice synthesizer to read parts of website.

+### Web Storage

+Browsers are offering 3 ways how to store data in browser it is `localStorage`, `sessionStorage` and `indexedDB`.

+School: **IndexDB** requires knowledge of **databases** which is going to be taught in 4th year.
+For that reason it will be skipped in this lecture.

+`localStorage` and `sessionStorage` works similarly only difference is when data inside gets automatically removed for `sessionStorage` it is when browser is closed for `localStorage` it is never.

+Note: User can remove these data by himself.

+These storages store **key-value pairs** of data and can be used to store user preferences, temporary data, session information.
+Or they can be used for between tab synchronization.

+Data are stored per website origin.
+For example `https://github.com/` which means that same site accessed through HTTP a HTTPS will have different storages.

+Note: Storages may not be available on incognito tabs or automatic removal of data may behave differently.

+Example in 11_WebsiteIntegration_Storage folder.

 ## Window

 Window is global object for web.
 Window contains **document** for current website (more in 12-DOM.md) and many useful functions for manipulating website and browser itself.